deeckard/bonsai/README.md

 ![SCREEN](./images/SCREEN.png)

-## Installation
+### warning
+this theme is not supported anymore, but you can still use it.

+### installation

-- Open the Extensions sidebar in VS Code
+- open the extensions sidebar in VSCode
-- Search for Bonsai
+- search for Bonsai
-- Click on Install
+- click on install
-- Open the Command Palette with `Ctrl + Shift + P` or `⇧ ⌘ P`
+- open the command palette with `Ctrl + Shift + P` or `⇧ ⌘ P`
-- Select `Preferences: Color Theme` and choose the Bonsai color scheme
+- select `Preferences: Color Theme` and choose the Bonsai color scheme
-- Enjoy!
+- enjoy!